 If you have the old traditional incandescent bulbs, then you’ll be energy inefficient over time.
 Better energy saving tips would start with first investing in some compact fluorescent bulbs, which are also known as CFLs.

 At first, there will be more of an upfront cost, but these bulbs tend to last 12 times longer than traditional incandescent bulbs.
 They’re also more energy efficient, so you’ll see the difference in your energy bill right away.
 In summary:

 - Compact fluorescent bulbs last 12 times longer

 - CFLs are much more energy efficient

 If you want to find a new appliance that will be more energy efficient, be sure to look for the logo marked “HE.”

-Energy Star certified appliances may cost you more upfront because they use the latest technology to help you save on electricity usage.
+Energy Star certified appliances may cost you more with the Appliance Insurance because they use the latest technology to help you save on electricity usage.
 But in the long run, you enjoy reduced electric bills.
 The energy savings alone is worth it.

 Don’t Overuse Appliances

 Even with all of these energy efficient appliances, you still don’t want to go ahead and overuse them.
 For instance, you shouldn’t keep your heater on all day during the winter unless needed.
 Also, you should find a comfortable setting for your thermostat and then keep it there.
 Constantly changing it will be energy inefficient.

 You should also consider unplugging certain things when they are not in use, such as the oven toaster.
 Some appliances drain energy when left plugged in even though they aren’t turned on or operating.
 So again: